 With the rise of the mobile phone, other devices have not vanished.
-Platforms is one of the sections of Google Play Music vs Spotify.
+Platforms are one of the sections of Google Play Music vs Spotify.
 Google Play Music is available on iOS, Android as an app while on Windows and macOS accessible on the web browser.
 Spotify is available on iOS, Android, Windows Phone, Windows, and macOS.

-Check out: Top 10 must have Android Apps in 2019.
+Check out: Top 10 must-have Android Apps in 2019.

 Number of Songs